-With this report, Lotus Bakeries aims to communicate about its achievements and progress within the established sustainability strategy selection of indicators has been validated by PwC Bedrijfsrevisoren BV.
+Each of the three pillars contains a set of sustainability indicators.
+A selection of indicators has been validated by PwC Bedrijfsrevisoren BV.
 The validation was performed in accordance with the International Standard on Assurance Engagements (ISAE) 3000, a model developed to provide assurance on non-financial data.

-The assurance indicators are marked throughout the text by .
+The assurance indicators are marked throughout the text by $\emptyset$ .